Module 4.3: SELinux Contexts

 | Learning curve | Steeper | Gentler |

-httpd_tattempts to read a file with contextuser_home_t, but the file’s standard Linux permission is777(world-readable), what will the SELinux enforcement engine decide and why?
+Pause and predict: if a process with context httpd_t attempts to read a file with context user_home_t, but the file’s standard Linux permission is 777, what should the SELinux enforcement engine decide, and what evidence would you expect to find in the audit log?

 |---|---|